Supporting Positive Behavior in Children and Teens with Down Syndrome: The respond but don’t react method with Dr. David Stein

 He is a pediatric psychologist specializing in neuropsychological testing, behavioral and cognitive-behavioral therapy, and parent training.

-Dr. Stein speaks nationally and internationally about various topics in neurodevelopment including ADHD, learning disorders, intellectual disability, and Down syndrome.
+Dr. Stein speaks nationally and internationally about various topics in neurodevelopment, including ADHD, learning disorders, intellectual disability, and Down syndrome.

 He is a graduate of Tufts University and William James College.
 He completed his clinical training at Harvard Medical School and Boston Children’s Hospital, where he remained on the faculty for several years, through 2016.